HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 ### Choose the output folder

-On the **Path to the output folder** section you can directly paste the path to the file or click on the **Select** button.
+In the **Path to the output folder** section, you can either paste the path to the file directly or click on the **Select** button.

 > ⚠️: **IMPORTANT:**
 > Only the files you store in this folder will be saved once you close the program, the rest will be lost.

-The path you select here needs to be to the folder where you are going to save and store the results of the notebook.
-By cliking **Select** button, a window with your file system will open:
+The path you select here should lead to the folder where you plan to save and store the results of the notebook.
+Clicking the **Select** button will open a window displaying your file system:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/OUTPUT.png"
      alt="Window to choose the output folder"
      width="60%"
      height="60%" />

-Once you have selected the path to the folder, the main window should look like this:
+After selecting the path to the folder, the main window should look like this:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/OUTPUT_RESULT.png"
      alt="Main window after output folder"
      width="40%"
      height="40%" />

-With these arguments, you will be ready to click **Done** and execute the program.
-Additionally, you can select to use GPU (if you have GPU in the device you are runing this program) and you can give a custom tag to the Docker image that is going to be built.
+With these arguments set, you can click **Done** to execute the program.
+Additionally, you can choose to use a GPU (if your device has one) and you can assign a custom tag to the Docker image that will be built.

 ### Activate/Deactivate the GPU

-The **Allow GPU** checkbox will indicate if you want to use the GPU (by default is unchecked).
-Once selected, the main window will like:
+The **Allow GPU** checkbox allows you to choose whether or not to use the GPU (it is unchecked by default).
+Once selected, the main window will look like this:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/GPU.png"
      alt="Main window after GPU"
      width="40%"
      height="40%" />

-### Give custom tag to the Docker image
+### Assign a custom tag to the Docker image

-You can write the tag you want in the **Tag** textbox.
-In the next example we would give the tag 'MyTag' to the Docker image:
+You can enter the tag you want in the **Tag** textbox.
+In the following example, we assign the tag 'MyTag' to the Docker image:

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/TAG.png"
      alt="Main window after Tag"